 - Resolution method – provides the NNR methods used to resolve the IP to computer in the organization.

-For more information about how to work with Azure ATP security alerts, see Working with security alerts.
+For more information about how to work with Defender for Identity security alerts, see Working with security alerts.